 These tests are done late in pregnancy as the fetus matures.
-The following information is typically gathered:
+The following information is evaluated:

-Your doctor may recommend this test, as well as other tests, if you have a medical condition that could put you at risk for having problems with your pregnancy.
+Your doctor may recommend this test, as well as other tests, if you have a medical condition that could put you at risk for having problems with your pregnancy or there are problems with the fetus.
 Examples of conditions that could put you and your baby at risk include:

 The American Congress of Obstetricians and Gynecologists

 The Society of Obstetricians and Gynaecologists of Canada

 Biophysical profile.
 American Pregnancy Association website.
 Available at: http://americanpregnancy.org/prenatal-testing/biophysical-profile.
 Updated September 2, 2016.
 Accessed October 24, 2016.

 Prenatal care and tests.
 Office on Women's Health website.
 Available at: https://www.womenshealth.gov/pregnancy/you-are-pregnant/prenatal-care-tests.html.
 Updated September 27, 2010.
 Accessed October 24, 2016.

 Routine prenatal care.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T114252/Routine-prenatal-care.
 Updated June 22, 2016.
 Accessed October 24, 2016.

 Last reviewed October 2016 by Michael Woods, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.